wlsf82/cv/README.md

 ## Professional experience

+### Senior QA Engineer / Advisor at [Leadtech](https://leadtech.com) (2025 - current job)

+At Leadtech, I work on a web app project as a Senior QA Engineer and for the whole company as a Senior QA Advisor.

+For the web project:

+- I'm defining and implementing a Quality Strategy
+- I'm implementing automated tests using Cypress
+- I'm implementing continuous integration workflows
+- I'm participating in Scrum ceremonies
+- I'm running exploratory testing sessions

+As a company QA Advisor, I'll help them with QA best practices after we succeed with the web project.

 ### Online instructor and founder at [Talking About Testing school](https://talking-about-testing.vercel.app/) (2018 - current job)

 In 2018, I started an online school called Talking About Testing.